EGrigoreva/ReliabilityEducatingProject_CommunicationNetworks/README.md

 - Influence of the splitting ratio of the Power Splitter.
 The proposed options are 16, 32, 64, based on the state-of-the-art implementations.

-- Disjoint shortest path protection vs. ring protection
+- Disjoint shortest path protection vs. ring protection.

-.

 The results include the details on the fiber lengths.

 ## Data